Who Is Larry Page?

 In September 2013, Page was ranked No. 13 on the Forbes 400 list of the richest people in America.
 That October, he was ranked No. 17 on Forbes' 2013 "Most Powerful People" list.
 As Google's CEO, Page shared responsibility for the company's operations with Brin, who served as director of special projects for Google, and Eric Schmidt, the company's executive chairman.

-On August 10, 2015, Page and Brin announced the creation of a new parent company called Alphabet to oversee Google and other subsidiaries.
+In 2015, Page and Brin announced the creation of a new parent company called Alphabet to oversee Google and other subsidiaries.
 Page and Brin became Alphabet's CEO and president, respectively, with Sundar Pichai stepping in as Google's top executive.

 Diminishing Presence and Company Exit